National Grange: Rituals and ceremonies

 When the Grange first began in 1867, it borrowed some of its rituals and symbols from Freemasonry, including oaths, secret meetings, and special passwords necessary to keep railroad spies out of their meetings.
-It also copied ideas from Greek, Roman and Biblical mythology.
+Like Masons, Grangers were expected to wear expensive regalia during meetings, including sashes, stars, and jewels.
+Prospective "laborers" were required to listen to lectures about morality and travel up the hierarchy once initiated.
+The Grange’s hierarchy was similar to a military structure, facilitating the initiation of many Civil War veterans into the organization.
+The Grange copied ideas from Greek, Roman and Christian mythology.
 Small, ceremonial farm tools are often displayed at Grange meetings.
 Elected officers are in charge of opening and closing each meeting.
+Grange members referred to each other as "brother" and “sister," and called the local leader "Worthy Master."
 There are seven degrees of Grange membership; the ceremony of each degree relates to the seasons and various symbols and principles.

-During the last few decades, the Grange has moved toward public meetings and no longer meets in secret.
-Though the secret meetings do not occur, the Grange still acknowledges its rich history and practices some traditions.
+Economic goals

+While organizing local subordinates, Grangers were encouraged to "work together cooperatively, dispense with greedy middlemen, ensure cheap transportation, and break monopolistic practices."

 Organization

 The Grange is a hierarchical organization ranging from local communities to the National Grange organization.
 At the local level are community Granges, otherwise known as subordinate Granges.
 All members are affiliated with at least one subordinate.
 In most states, multiple subordinate Granges are grouped together to form Pomona Granges.
 Typically, Pomona Granges are made up of all the subordinates in a county.
 Next in the order come State Granges, which is where the Grange begins to be especially active in the political process.
-State Masters (Presidents) are responsible for supervising the administration of Subordinate and Pomona Granges.
-Together, thirty-five State Granges, as well as Potomac Grange #1 in Washington, D.C., form the National Grange.
+State masters (presidents) are responsible for supervising the administration of Subordinate and Pomona Granges.

+Together, 35 State Granges, as well as Potomac Grange #1 in Washington, D.C., form the National Grange.
 The National Grange represents the interests of most Grangers in lobbying activities similar to the state, but on a much larger scale.
 In addition, the National Grange oversees the Grange ritual.
 The Grange is a grassroots organization; virtually all policy originates at the subordinate level.
 The motto of the Grange is In necessariis unitas, in dubiis libertas, in omnibus caritas ("In essentials, unity; in non-essentials, liberty; in all things, charity").
 Indeed, the word "grange" comes from a Latin word for grain, and is related to a "granary" or, generically, a farm.